Photo courtesy of

 off, despite most of the representation just being painted on.
 Or

-perhaps sewn on!
+perhaps it was sewn on!
 I've read that these kinds of kites can be quite

 hanging up there OK.